The Outer Worlds delayed on Switch due to COVID-19, will now launch on a cartridge

-The Outer Worlds has been delayed indefinitely from its March 6 release date on Switch due to the Wuhan coronavirus, its publisher has announced this morning — but it’s not all bad news.
+The Outer Worlds has been delayed indefinitely from its March 6 release date on Switch due to the coronavirus, its publisher has announced this morning — but it’s not all bad news.

-Private Division, the publisher responsible for the award-winning game, took to Twitter this morning to announce the delay of the game’s Switch port, citing the outbreak of Wuhan coronavirus as the culprit for the delay.
+Private Division, the publisher responsible for the award-winning game, took to Twitter this morning to announce the delay of the game’s Switch port, citing the outbreak of coronavirus as the culprit for the delay.
 The virus is said to be impacting the team working on the port, the Singapore-based Virtuos, which has multiple offices operating out of China and elsewhere throughout the world.
-Private Division has stressed that the the team at Virtuos is okay, but their offices remain closed at this time due to the outbreak.
+Private Division has stressed that the team at Virtuos is okay, but their offices remain closed at this time due to the outbreak.

 We’re delaying @OuterWorlds on Nintendo Switch due to the coronavirus impacting the Virtuos team working on the port, to provide them enough time to finish development.
 We’ll now be releasing the physical version on cartridge.
 Once we have a new launch date, we’ll let you know!— Private Division (@PrivateDivision) February 6, 2020